Kamholtz/notes/vault/obsidian.setup.md

   ![](assets/images/20220130094034.png)

 ## Outstanding Issues
+- [ ] Image links created in dendron start with `/assets`.
+They do not resolve in this vault within obsidian.
+This is likely due to root of the vault being one directory above all of the notes and the path starting with `/` being interpreted as absolute.
+	- in contrast, obsidian creates links do not start with the slash and are thus relative
 - [ ] Dendron front matter (e.g. id) isn't created, so need to fun `Dendron: Doctor` command within VSCode
 - [ ] Equivalent of `Dendron: Go Down` command in Obsidian
 - [x] Look into how to paste images with a custom name